Skip to Content

 Window Latch Types

 A latch can work with both single-hung and double-hung windows.
-Simply turn the latch to get your window either locked or unlocked.
+Simply turn the latch to secure the opening.

 Folding Lock

-Once they’re installed on the window, you just need to fold the latch down to ensure that the window stays locked.
+Once they’re installed on the sash, you just need to fold the latch down to ensure that the pane stays locked.
 If you would like to open the window, simply pull the latch up.

 Keyed Locks

-They’re usually mounted on a window sash or a window frame.
-These types of locks can work with various types of windows, from single-hung, to double-hung, and even to sliding windows.
+They’re usually mounted on a sash or frame.
+These types can work with various windows, from single-hung to double-hung and even sliding windows.

 Most homeowners find keyed locks a bit bothersome.
-This is mainly because there are so many keys to keep track of in the event that all the windows in your house use this lock mechanism.
+This is mainly because there are so many keys to keep track of if all the windows in your house use this lock mechanism.

 Window Wedge

-This lock can work with single-hung, double-hung, or even horizontal sliding windows.
-It comes with a wedge and an 8-inches string loop that can prevent the window from opening.
+This lock can work with single, double, or even horizontal sliding windows.
+It has a wedge and an 8-inch string loop that can prevent the window from opening.

-Window wedge locks are great for keeping small children safe, especially since there have been incidents wherein children have fallen out of windows.
+These wedge products are great for keeping small children safe, especially since there have been incidents wherein children have fallen out of windows.

 Window Pin Lock